-Since the issuance of the presidential memorandum dramatically expanding the reach of the Global Gag Rule nearly four months ago, the crucial question has been how the parameters of “global health assistance” were to be defined in the implementation plan that the Secretary of State was directed to prepare.
+Since the issuance of the presidential memorandum dramatically expanding the reach of the GGR nearly four months ago, the crucial question has been how the parameters of “global health assistance” were to be defined in the implementation plan that the Secretary of State was directed to prepare.
 Now we know.

 For global health assistance administered by the State Department, a document issued by the State Department’s Office of the Procurement Executive, titled Federal Assistance Management Advisory Number 2017-01, states that “this policy applies to all Department of State awards that fall under the Health category of the Foreign Assistance Standardized Program Structure except: awards funded under program area HL.8, Water Supply and Sanitation….”

 As a result, the expanded Trump GGR requires that foreign NGOs certify their willingness to comply with the policy and refrain from any abortion-related activities paid for with their own, privately raised, non-USG-funds as a condition for receiving U.S. bilateral global health assistance to address the following urgent public health challenges: